 It is recommended you make a backup of the server before upgrading.
+For more information about backing up Uyuni, see Administration > Backup-restore.

 1. On the Uyuni Server, at the command prompt, as root, stop the spacewalk services:

 spacewalk-service stop